On the Efficiency of Solving Boolean Polynomial Systems with the Characteristic Set Method: The correctness of BCS

 \begin{theorem} Algorithm {\bf BCS} is correct. \end{theorem} \begin{Proof} According to Lemma \ref{lm_triset}, it is easy to check that if {\bf BCS} terminates, the output is correct.
 Therefore, we only need to prove the termination of {\bf BCS}.

 For a polynomial set in $\PS^*$, we assign an index $(t_n,r_n,t_{n-1},r_{n-1},\ldots,t_1,r_1)$, where $t_i$ is the number of non-monic polynomials with class $i$ in $\PS^*$, and $r_i$ is the number of polynomials with class $i$ in $\PS^*$.
 Then we order the indexes by lexicography.
 Now we will show that the index of any polynomial set in $\QS^*$ is strictly smaller than the index of $\QS$.
-It is sufficient to show that in {\bf Triset}, the indexes of the updated $\PS$ and the new generated $\PS_1$ are smaller than the index of the previous $\PS$.
+Let $\PS_0=\PS\cup \MS\cup \A$ be the current polynomial set in {\bf Triset}.
+It is sufficient to show that in {\bf Triset}, the indexes of $\PS_0$ will not increase after $\PS_0$ being updated, and the index of a new generated $\PS_1$ is always smaller than that of $\PS_0$ before zero decomposition.

-First, let's consider the change of $\PS$. $\PS$ is updated in the following three cases. \begin{enumerate}[1)] \item We do the zero decomposition, and replace a non-monic polynomial $Ix_c+U$ by $x_c+U$ and $I+1$.
-In this case, $t_c$, the number of non-monic polynomial with class $c$, decrease by $1$, thus the index decrease. \item We execute \addreduce.
+We consider the following four kinds of operations. \begin{enumerate}[1)] \item We execute \addreduce.
 Consider the monic polynomials with highest class $c$.
 Obviously, after \addreduce, $t_c$ will not be change, and $r_c$ will decrease.
-Thus, the index of $\PS$ will decrease. \item We execute \simplify.
-Suppose we obtain a linear polynomial $x_c+l$.
-For the monic polynomials $x_k+U$, where $k>c$, substituting $x_c$ with $L$ will not change it into a non-monic polynomial.
-Moreover, the number of polynomials with class $k>c$ will not increase.
-Hence, for $k>c$, $t_k,r_k$ will not increase.
-We know that $t_c,r_c=0$ after \simplify.
-Hence, the index of $\PS$ will decrease. \end{enumerate} For the new generated $\PS_1$, we replace some polynomial $Ix_c+U$ with $I, U$.
-It is obvious that $t_c$ decreases and $r_c$ decreases, thus the index decreases.
+Thus, the index of $\PS_0$ will decrease.

+\item We execute \simplify.
+Suppose we have a linear polynomial $x_c+l$.
+Note that only polynomials with class not less than $c$ will be changed after substitution.
+For these polynomials, if some of them are converted into polynomials with lower classes, then the index of $\PS_0$ will decrease.
+If the classes of them are not changed after substitution, then only $t_k$ with $k>c$ may decrease when some non-monic polynomials are converted into monic ones.
+This implies that the index of $\PS_0$ will not increase.